perfana/jfr-exporter/README.md

 ## Native Memory

-To see the native memory usage, enable NMT on the process command line by adding:
+To see the native memory usage, enable Native Memory Tracking (NMT) on the process command line by adding:

     -XX:NativeMemoryTracking=summary